 Even with such challenges, the report managed to identify a few positives on the horizon.
 One is that European states are growing closer to one another in some respects.
-For instance, in what is known as the Permanent Structured Cooperation, or PESCO.
+For instance, 25 states have decided to coordinate their defense and security policy on an EU-wide basis in what is known as the Permanent Structured Cooperation, or PESCO.

 Meanwhile, France and Germany have declared their desire to design and build a new generation of fighter aircraft.
 Moreover, the idea of a joint European army has found a major supporter in French President Emmanuel Macron.

 The report quotes German Chancellor Angela Merkel as a reminder of Europe's newfound predicament: "The times in which we could completely depend on others are, to a certain extent, over … We Europeans will have to take our fate into our own hands."

 With 25 of the EU's current 28 member states joining the Permanent Structured Cooperation (PESCO), there seems to be a great deal of consensus among member states but a few remain on the fence.
 The new defense union is expected to address immediate threats without having to rely on NATO for all of the EU's defense needs.